joseferben/issuetracker/README.md

 Run *npm run serve* and open *http://localhost:8080*.

 # Backend
 In the project root run *cd backend && node run server.js*.
-You can browser the documentation of the API under *http://localhost:8081/docs*.
+You can browse the documentation of the API under *http://localhost:8081/docs*.